ad-freiburg/qlever/README.md

 overridden) via a command-line option with the same name, see `qlever <command>
 --help`.
 A detailed explanation of all `Qleverfile` options may also be found at <https://docs.qlever.dev/qleverfile/>.

+For the official documentation, see <https://docs.qlever.dev>.
+Additional information can be found in the [QLever Wiki](https://github.com/ad-freiburg/qlever/wiki).

 # Using QLever without the `qlever` CLI